- 2 lb shrimp large (peeled and deveined save shells and heads for stock)

 - Carefully taste test the fluid for salt.
 Add if needed.

 - Simmer for 20 minutes.
-Thickening process, you can go thick or thin here.
+This is the thickening process, you can go thick or thin here.
 Too thick or salty add water.

 - Stir in shrimp, green onions and parsley.